ammobinDOTca/ammobin-client/README.md

 meta search site for ammo prices across canada. built with [nuxt.js](https://nuxtjs.org).

+## how to run
+1. ```docker run ammobindotca/ammo-bin-client -p 3000:3000```

 ## todo
-- filter out 'UNKNOWN' calibres by default + create the dank zone (contains all unknown stuff).
+- filter out 'UNKNOWN' calibres + brands by default + create the dank zone (contains all unknown stuff).
+- apply order to grouped items (ie: order by unit cost)
+- add best prices to main page (also expose as rss feed)
 - filter by vendor  province
-- add progress web app support
+- add progress web app support (nuxt provides some of this already, need to futher investigate)

 ## vendors to add
 - cabelas (have to work through calibre selector for center fire)